triton-inference-server/pytriton/docs/deploying_models.md

 ### Inference Callable

 The inference callable is an entrypoint for inference.
-This can be any callable that receive the data for model inputs in form list of request dictionaries where input names are mapped into ndarrays.
+This can be any callable that receive the data for model inputs in the form list of request dictionaries where input names are mapped into ndarrays.
-Input can be also adapted to different more convenient form using set of decorators.
+Input can be also adapted to different more convenient forms using a set of decorators.
 **More details about designing inference callable and using of decorators can be found in separate section - [Inference Callable Design](inference_callable.md)**